Veggie Packed Red Beans and Rice

 RB&R me ASAP!

-Red beans & rice has a bad reputation as a carb-fest, and in most cases that’s true.
-But with a few tweaks, you can reduce the carbs and increase the protein to create a more balanced dish.
+Red beans & rice is a delicious creole dish that has a bad reputation as a carb-fest, and in most cases that’s true.
+But with a few tweaks, you can reduce the carbs and increase the protein and fiber to create a more balanced dish.

 In this recipe, you’ll find more vegetables than the traditional recipe, done without sacrificing flavor or texture.
 The secret?
 Extra veggies in the red beans and a 3:1 blend of riced cauliflower cooked and jasmine rice — just enough to give a starchy texture, and the fact that it’s full of cauliflower is unnoticeable!